Stock market today: Wall Street drifts following last week's tumble

 While lower rates can boost the economy, they can also encourage spending that puts upward pressure on inflation.

-In the bond market, Treasury yields were meandering ahead of the upcoming reports.
-The yield on the 10-year Treasury slipped to 4.41% from 4.43% late Friday.
+In the bond market, Treasury yields were edging lower ahead of the upcoming reports.
+The yield on the 10-year Treasury slipped to 4.40% from 4.43% late Friday.

-In stock markets abroad, German stocks edged higher, and the DAX advanced 0.2% after political conservatives won an election dominated by concerns about Europe's largest economy.
+In stock markets abroad, German stocks ticked higher, and the DAX advanced 0.6% after political conservatives won an election dominated by concerns about Europe's largest economy.

 AP Business Writers Matt Ott and Elaine Kurtenbach contributed.